intel/virtual-storage-manager/INSTALL.md

 	>     192.168.123.0/24

 #Deployment
-Deployment involves building the four required Ceph cluster nodes, configuring them for Ceph/VSM deployment, and then deploying VSM (which also deploys Ceph).
+Deployment involves building the Ceph cluster nodes and VSM controller node, configuring them for VSM deployment, and then deploying Ceph inside VSM.
+Below steps are for Ubuntu case, for CentOS case, the steps should be similar.

 ##Pre-Flight Configuration

-Some pre-flight configuration steps are required before you attempt to deploy your newly built tarball:
+Some pre-flight configuration steps are required before you launch new deployment.
+Below are for VM case, but the general steps should also apply to bare metal:

-1. Create four Ubuntu 14.04 virtual machines.
+1. VSM requires a minimum of three storage nodes and one controller, so creating four Ubuntu 14.04 virtual machines at first.
 One of them will be the VSM controller, the other three will be storage nodes in the cluster.
-VSM requires a minimum of three storage nodes and one controller.
 There are many configurations you could use, but this is the simplest that is still fully functional.
 Since the controller and storage nodes are nearly identical to each other, we'll just specify and install the controller node VM and then clone it for a storage node.
 We'll then add storage devices to the storage node and clone that one twice more for the other two storage nodes, as follows:
-	1. Choose a user that will be the ceph/vsm user - something like cephuser.
+	-	Choose a user that will be used for VSM deployment, here we use *cephuser*.
-	2. Ensure ntp is configured and refers to a good time source (this is pretty much automatic with Ubuntu).
+	-	Ensure ntp is configured and refers to a good time source (this is pretty much automatic with Ubuntu).
-	3. Ensure OpenSSH server software is installed:
+	-	Ensure OpenSSH server software is installed.

-2. Once the OS installation process has completed and the system has rebooted, login to the controller as cephuser and update and upgrade the system to ensure that the very latest Ubuntu software is installed (download this script):

-	**Update System**
-	>     $ sudo apt-get update
-	>     ...
-	>     $ sudo apt-get upgrade
-	>     ...
-	>     $ sudo apt-get dist-upgrade
-	>     ...
+2. VSM will sync /etc/hosts file from the controller node to storage nodes, below rules need follow for /etc/hosts on controller node:
 	>
-	Answer 'Y' to all the prompts (or just press 'enter' - most of them default to 'Y' anyway).

-3. Edit the /etc/hosts file and remove any secondary localhost addresses (e.g., 127.0.1.1) and ensure the primary localhost address (127.0.0.1) does not refer to the actual host name, but rather only to "localhost".
-This is necessary (as explained in the VSM deployment wiki page in item 3 of the Automatic Deployment section) because VSM deployment will sync the /etc/hosts file to the cluster storage nodes - you don't want system A referring to localhost via system B's host name.

-4. Make the cephuser a super user with respect to sudo (download this script):
-Make cephuser a Super User
-	>     $ echo "cephuser ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/cephuser
-	>     $ sudo chmod 0440 /etc/sudoers.d/cephuser

-	**VERY IMPORTANT**: These commands add an effective line to the sudoers file that allows cephuser to do anything in sudo without a password.
-This is necessary because often the VSM deployment script performs remote operations using commands prefixed with ssh cephuser@remote-node sudo ...  which will fail if sudo requires a password, as there's no way to front sudo's interactive password prompt at the controller end of the command.
+	> Lines with `localhost`, `127.0.0.1` and `::1` should not contains the actual hostname.
+	> No secondary localhost addresses (e.g., 127.0.1.1)
+	> No actual host name for primary localhost address (127.0.0.1) but "localhost"
+	> Add the ip addresses and host names for VSM nodes including controller and agents.
+	> If there are multiple ip addresses for VSM nodes, only those management ip addresses are required.

+	An example /etc/hosts on controller node looks like:

+		127.0.0.1       localhost
+		#127.0.1.1      localhost-To-be-filled-by-O-E-M

+		# The following lines are desirable for IPv6 capable hosts
+		::1     ip6-localhost ip6-loopback
+		fe00::0 ip6-localnet
+		ff00::0 ip6-mcastprefix
+		ff02::1 ip6-allnodes
+		ff02::2 ip6-allrouters

+		192.168.123.10 vsm-controller
+		192.168.123.21 vsm-node1
+		192.168.123.22 vsm-node2
+		192.168.123.23 vsm-node3

-5. Shut down the controller and clone it for the first storage node.
+3. Shut down the controller and clone it for the first storage node.

-6. Edit the VM settings for the clone and add two additional virtual hard drives (/dev/sdb and /dev/sdc); these will be the storage node's data store.
+4. Edit the VM settings for the clone and add two additional virtual hard drives (/dev/sdb and /dev/sdc); these will be the storage node's data store.
 Ceph likes to use the xfs file system with a separate journal.
 The journal drive can be smaller than the data drive.
 As per xfs documentation, the size of the journal drive depends on how you intend to use the storage space on the data drive but for this experiment a few GB is sufficient for journaling.

-7. Boot up the first storage node and rename it - on Ubuntu, host rename can be done with the following command:
+5. Boot up the first storage node and rename it - on Ubuntu, host rename can be done with the following command:

 	**Ubuntu Host Rename**
-	>     $ sudo hostname vsm-store1
+	>     $ sudo hostname vsm-node1
 	>     Logout and reboot to allow the DNS server to pick up the new name.

-8. Login again as cephuser and run the following commands to prepare the /dev/sdb and /dev/sdc devices for Ceph use as a storage device (download this script):
+6. Login again as *cephuser* and run the following commands to prepare the /dev/sdb and /dev/sdc devices for Ceph use as a storage device (download this script):

 	**Partition /dev/sdb for XFS**
 	>     $ sudo parted /dev/sdb -- mklabel gpt